 Ko Uchi Feint

 One issue you are likely to encounter while trying the basic guard pull is that your partner's right leg will be too far forward, making it logistically difficult to get your right foot on their hip without them either grabbing your leg, or establishing a knee up on the way down.
 Here's where the ko uchi gari feint comes into play.
 Try for an inside trip on their lead leg.
 When your partner reacts by stepping back, they'll give you the space you need to get your foot up on their hip.
 From here, it's just a matter of following the previous steps.

 Starting with that same ko uchi gari feint, once your partner reacts backward, plant your foot on their hip as before.
 This time, when you sit, scoot your hips a little further under your partner, and try pulling them forward with both upper body grips.
 If your partner's weight is forward, it will be easy to take them overhead, and you can make this even easier by planting your right foot on their hip as well.
-Try to establish full mount once you land on top (if you just end up in their guard, you are still generally awarded 2 points in a sport BJJ context, though).
+Try to establish full mount once you land on top (if you just end up in their guard, you are still generally awarded two points in a sport BJJ context, though).

 Another simple variation here is to exaggerate your head placement even further toward their foot, and then elevate them over your head.
 Use the same off-balancing concepts from before, but this time just shoot them up over one of your legs.
 When you come up on top here, you'll probably have more success going to knee on stomach (as opposed to full mount) due to the angle.
 Alternatively, you can extend your left leg and go for an uke waza sacrifice throw (shown at the end of the video).